 With respect to the invested assets there is relatively low concentration risk in relation to single issuers' credit risk.
-Concentration of single issuers does not exceed 6% of the invested assets as at 31st December 2016.
+The maximum concentration to single issuers was approximately 8% of the invested assets as at 31st December 2018.

 C.3.5.
 CREDIT RISK MITIGATION TECHNIQUES